Creating 'Google Docs' for qualitative analysis

 Qualitative analysis software should be just like using Google Docs.
 That means it should be easy to create a document or project.
 It should just work in your browser without needing to install anything.
 That you should be able to access your work anywhere.
 That it should have all the same features

 My main mantra when we were designing Quirkos Web was that it should be just like using Google Docs.
 That means it should be easy to create a document or project.
 It should just work in your browser without needing to install anything.
-That you should be able to access your work anywhere.
-That it should have all the features of full qualitative analysis software.
-But most importantly, that it should make collaboration really simple and interactive - so that people can work on a project at the same time.
+You should be able to access your work anywhere.
+It should have all the features of full qualitative analysis software.
+But most importantly, it should make collaboration really simple and interactive - so that many people can work on a project at the same time.

-That last part was of course one of the things that makes Google Docs so great, when you are working on a document, a paper or spreadsheet, it's great to be able to share so easily - just allow sharing with someone, send the link and they can view, collaborate or just comment as you wish.
+That last part is of course one of the things that makes Google Docs so great – when you are working on a document, a paper or spreadsheet, it's great to be able to share so easily.
+Just allow sharing with someone, send the link and they can view, collaborate or comment as you wish.
 And I really wanted to be able to work like this with qualitative analysis!

-Other qualitative data analysis software like NVivo and MAXQDA doesn't let you collaborate this easily - you need to check projects in and out, can't work on them at the same time, or you have to pay extra fees to be able to collaborate and share projects, which are limited in number (?!!).
-Dedoose used to allow this type of browser based collaboration, but as it is Flash based, no longer runs in the browser and needs to be installed.
-Atlas.ti recently released a browser based version, but it still lags the main version in features, and Taguette is a really promising open source qualitative analysis tool, but you need to install the server version in your institution to be able to collaborate.
+Other qualitative data analysis software like NVivo and MAXQDA still doesn't let you collaborate this easily, even in 2026.
+NVivo still charges a $99 USD annual add-on fee* just to collaborate in real-time, rather than it being included in their basic subscription plan.
+With MAXQDA's only current collaboration option, you can't work on projects at the same time, and it's again a $200 USD** add-on top of an existing licence.
+This add-on covers a limited team of 5, and still has storage limits.
+Dedoose used to allow this type of browser based collaboration, but as it is Flash based, it no longer runs in the browser and needs to be installed.
+Atlas.ti has a browser based version with live collaboration, but it still lags behind the main version in features.
+Taguette is a really promising open source qualitative analysis tool, but you need to install the server version at your institution to be able to collaborate.

-But it also keeps all the main design features of the Desktop version of Quirkos (which is not going anywhere!), allowing you creative options to move, group, colour and re-arrange your codes as your themes and thinking develop.
-It also means that there is no need to update software when we add features - the version in your browser is always the most recent one.
+Quirkos Web is identical in interface to the desktop version of Quirkos, allowing you creative options to move, group, colour and re-arrange your codes as your themes and thinking develop.
+If you're using Quirkos Web, there is no need to update software when we add features – the version in your browser is always the most recent one.
 It also has a dedicated tablet and phone mode, so you can work on your projects (even coding and exploring data) in a dedicated touchscreen interface.

 Anyone can try Quirkos Web and Quirkos Cloud (the subscription that powers it) for free for 14 days, and cancel at anytime.
 It's also probably the cheapest option for qualitative analysis software, with great student prices and extra discounts for researchers in 'developing' countries.
 So give it a try today, and get all the convenience and finesse of Google Docs for your qualitative analysis.